-- A. Approval by the Contracting Officer is required for products and services of proposed manufacturers, suppliers and installers and must be contingent upon submission of certificates by the Contractor stating the following: - 1.
+- A. Approval by the Contracting Officer is required for products or services of proposed manufacturers, suppliers and installers and must be contingent upon submission by Contractor of a certificate stating the following: - 1.
 Elevator contractor is currently and regularly engaged in the installation of elevator equipment as one of his principal products. - 2.
 Elevator contractor must have three years of successful experience, trained supervisory personnel, and facilities to install cartlift equipment specified herein. - 3.
 Elevator Mechanic (Installer) must have passed a Mechanic Examination approved by the U.S. Department of Labor and have technical qualifications of at least five years of experience in the elevator industry or 10,000 hours of field experience working in the elevator industry with technical update training.
 Apprentices must be actively pursuing Certified Elevator Mechanic status.
-Certification must be submitted for all workers employed in this capacity. - B. Welding at the project site must be made by welders and welding operators who have previously qualified by test as prescribed in
+Certification must be submitted for all workers employed in this capacity. - B. Approval of Elevator Contractor's equipment will be contingent upon their identifying an elevator maintenance service provider that must render services within // one hour // two hours // four hours // of receipt of notification, together with certification that the quantity and quality of replacement parts stock is sufficient to warranty continued operation of the cartlift installation.